layumi/person-reid-3d/README.md

 ![](https://github.com/layumi/person-reid-3d/blob/master/imgs/demo-1.jpg)

 Thanks for your attention.
-In this repo, we provide the code for the paper [[Person Re-identification in the 3D Space ]](https://arxiv.org/abs/2006.04569).
+In this repo, we provide the code for the paper [[Parameter-Efficient Person Re-identification in the 3D Space ]](https://arxiv.org/abs/2006.04569).

 ## News
 - **30 Oct 2020.** I simply modify code on three points to further improve the performance: